Greener-Mods/Battlerager-Kit/README.md

 INSTALLATION

-This kit has been adapted from the AD&D 2nd edition - The Complete Book of Dwarves and tested with BG2EE only.
+This kit has been adapted from the The Complete Book of Dwarves and tested with BG2EE only.

 This is a WEIDU mod thus currently is compatible with other mods.